jrhughes90/Fingerprint-Auth0-marketplace/login-action/installation_guide.md

 };
 ```

-The above action code is just an example of how Fingerprint can prevent account takeovers from unknown devices.
+The above action script is an example of how Fingerprint can prevent account takeovers from unknown devices.
 See [Use cases](https://fingerprint.com/use-cases/) to explore different ways of preventing fraud and streamlining user experiences with Fingerprint Pro.

 Troubleshooting
 ---------------